 $ sudo snap install hello-world

 Now you have installed a snap.
-You can take a look inside the snap very easily, it shows up as a new directory on your system:
+You can take a look inside the snap, since it is a new directory on your system:

-$ cd /snap/hello-world/current/ $ tree . ├── bin ← this directory structure is just for convenience │ ├── echo there is no hardcoded structure requirement other │ ├── env than meta/snap.yaml │ ├── evil │ ├── sh │ ├── showdev │ └── usehw └── meta ← your snap must have this directory ├── icon.png ← no prizes for guessing what this is └── snap.yaml ← this is the required metadata
+$ cd /snap/hello-world/current/ $ tree . ├── bin ← this directory structure is just for convenience │ ├── echo there is no hardcoded structure requirement other │ ├── env than meta/snap.yaml │ ├── evil │ ├── sh │ ├── showdev │ └── usehw └── meta ← your snap must have this directory ├── icon.png └── snap.yaml ← this is the required metadata

-So a snap is very easy to create.
-Just put all the files you need
+So to create a snap, just put all the files you need

 into a directory, use whatever subdirectory structure you want.
 That